 for x in range(20,41): print(x)

-Above code works as a generator function, and is highly efficient.
+The above code works as a generator function and is highly efficient.
 It works very much like the counter (counter = counter +1) function we made with a while loop.
 But this one is much faster and more efficient in many cases.
-Of course you should use it with other purpose than just print numbers.
+Of course, you should use it for other purposes than just print numbers.